cbrennanpoole/Qualitative-Self/README.md

 2. Develop inclusive practices to bridge the divide between line-haul and city drivers' :
     - In-house feedback and Human Resources identified a schism with :
         1. Driver-to-dispatch.
-        2. drivers to ATL dock Ops.
+        2. Drivers to ATL dock Ops.
 3. Foster a genuine working relationship with peers, subordinates, and executives :
     - Active listening,
     - People Empowerment,